marco-brandizi/jutils/revision-history.md

 # Revision History

-*This file was last revised on 2024-10-02*. **Please keep this note updated**.
+*This file was last revised on 2024-10-23*. **Please keep this note updated**.

 ## 14.1-SNAPSHOT
 * `ChainExecutor.andThen()` added (to be tested).
 * `StreamUtils.sampleStream()` added.
 * `uk.ac.ebi.utils.statistics.FisherExact` imported from the USeq project.
-* `CollectionsUtils`, adding functions to copy collections and making them read-only (to be tested, but used in dependants).
+* `CollectionsUtils`, adding functions to copy collections and making them read-only (to be tested, but used in tested dependants).
 * `JacksonJsUtils` added.
 * `ReactorUtils` added.
 * `XResponseEntityExceptionHandler` added.
+* Many dependency and Maven plug-in upgrades.

 ## 14.0.1